And that is, you don’t have to read any of the books on it.

 In a similar manner when we go to school, the curriculum sometimes dictates we read certain books, whether this is to give us an understanding of life centuries before, or that there is some deeper, more sinister, meaning to it all, but some of those books I had to read, back then, the meaning was lost on me.

-Should I not read them?
+But should I not read them?
 I know most of the kids in the class didn’t because they considered reading a waste of time.
 There were more important things to do like chase girls and play a sport.
 And torment the teachers.
 From what I hear, little has changed.

 But, what’s more interesting is that I like to see how many I haven’t done, which is probably the reason why we buy the book, usually off the sale table.